na-na-hi/renget/archive/sfbf5.md

 \>you then hear some chatter outside of the house
 \>shit they must've heard the racket you made
 \>you turn invisible hoping they would ignore it and continue on with their business
-\>but then you see the light from the entrance door getting cut out
+\>but then you see the light from the entrance door getting cut out%%

 Day 15 Part 2
-\>no no No NO!
+%darkgreen%\>no no No NO!
 \>your tongue shoots desperately to scare some of the villagers pushing the rock
 \>but you only hit a hard wall instead
 \>you tried to claw your way out of but it was no use